 JOY OF ZENTANGLE – as a newbie to Zentangling I really enjoyed this book.
 There are a ton of tangles to learn with great step-outs for them.
 This book was the one that started to irritate me with all of the rules and talk about copyrights of the tangles etc. but I enjoyed the instruction and just ignored the ads that declared you HAD to buy the kit and take a class to REALLY Zentangle..
 Ridiculous!

-ATC Zentangle Pack – ATC stands for Artist Trading Cards so this set has 1 Black Micron 01, 03, 05; 1 Black Graphite Pencil, 1 Tortillion and 5 3.5″ x 2.5″ White Tiles
+ATC Zentangle Pack – ATC stands for Artist Trading Cards so this set has 1 Black Micron 01, 03, 05; 1 Black Graphite Pencil, 1 Tortillion, and 5 3.5″ x 2.5″ White Tiles

 Official Definition of Zentangle – The Zentangle Method is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns.
 Almost anyone can use it to create beautiful images.
 It increases focus and creativity, provides artistic satisfaction along with an increased sense of personal well being.
-The Zentangle Method is enjoyed all over this world across a wide range of skills, interests and ages.
-We believe that life is an art form and that our Zentangle Method is an elegant metaphor for deliberate artistry in life.

 Source Zentangle.com